SahilChharra/Artificial-Intelligence-Practical-Code/README.md

 5. Write a program to solve Tic-Tac-Toe by using Min-Max algorithm and alpha-beta prunning.

 6. Write a program to implement K nearest neighbor algorithm.
 Randomly generate a data of 20 points having x and y values.
 Also assign positive values when x or y component is below 26 and negative values to all other input data.
 Perform classification by using value of K=1,2,3,4,5.

+7.Write a program to implement Naive Bayes for Data with Nominal Attributes